MET New York Guide

 You'll be immersed in ancient Egypt through the Egyptian temple of Dendur, commissioned by Emperor Augustus and dating back to 15 B.C.
 It's the oldest building in New York!
 You can also see a collection of costumes from different eras and take a selfie from its spectacular terrace, overlooking Central Park and the skyscrapers of the city.

-In this article I explain how to get discounted tickets, the best works housed inside the museum and all the tricks you should know to make the most of your visit and not miss anything along the way.
+In this article I explain how to get discounted tickets, the best works inside the museum and all the tricks you should know to make the most of your visit and not miss anything along the way.
 Read on!

-Buy your ticket in advance for the MET Museum
+Pre-book your tour for the MET Museum

 The wisest thing to do is to buy the ticket online and in advance, due to the high demand that has this temple of art.
 It is one of the most visited places in the Big Apple along with the Empire State Building and the Statue of Liberty, so you could run out of it for the day you want.

-The latter, housed in a medieval-style monastery, specializes in European medieval art and architecture.
-And it's magical!
+The latter, housed in a medieval-style monastery, specializes in European medieval art and architecture, and it's magical!
 Did you know that it was built between 1934 and 1938 by transporting stone by stone six French abbeys and a monastery in a village in Segovia?

 A curiosity!
 Look at the orchards and gardens: the plants and trees are the same as those you would have found in a medieval abbey.
 Here everything is cared for in detail.
 In addition, it is located in Fort Tryon Park, a wonderful green lung full of trails overlooking the Hudson River and the George Washington Bridge, which is still an undiscovered corner of New York.